anindex/stoch_gpmp/README.md

 [1] Urain, J.* ; Le, A.T.* ; Lambert, A.*; Chalvatzaki, G.; Boots, B.; Peters, J. (2022).
 Learning Implicit Priors for Motion Optimization, IEEE/RSJ International Conference on Intelligent Robots and Systems (IROS).

-If you use this planner, please cite us as below :-)
+If you found this work useful, please consider cite us as below :-)
 ```
 @inproceedings{iros2022_ebmtrajopt,
   author =		 "Urain, J. and  Le, A.T. and  Lambert, A. and  Chalvatzaki, G. and  Boots, B. and  Peters, J.",